DocHouse Shorts: New Voices, New Media

 In this world of hyper-content creation, how do you get noticed?
 How do the stories that matter get seen?

-You’ll need to find a unique voice – and the perfect platform.
 These short but perfectly formed documentaries dive into the lives of young activists who have found a way to get noticed and stand out from the crowd.

 Three short films from Germany, Cuba and Sudan offer surprising insight into social commentary and the reality of young activism around the world in tumultuous times.
 The lineup: